balajich/spring-cloud-session-6-microservices-distributed-tracing/README.md

 # Code
 In this section we will focus only employee-api and add sleuth and zipkin as dependency.
-This will automatically enable employee-api to write trace information to zipkin queue in RabbitMQ **pom.xml**
+This will automatically enable employee-api to write trace information to zipkin queue that is present in RabbitMQ Server.
+Note the configs are same for other microservices.

+**pom.xml**
 ```xml
          <dependency>